Learning Abroad Center

 • Develop independence and self-awareness while exploring new places, spaces, and culture

-In addition, students will gain field experience (up to 35 hours) that can count towards Minnesota teacher licensure requirements.
+In addition, you will gain field experience (up to 35 hours) that can count towards Minnesota teacher licensure requirements.

 Faculty & Staff

-This program is led by Dr. Kathy Seifert, senior lecturer and and Director of undergraduate studies in the Department of Educational Psychology, College of Education & Human Development.
+Program development is assisted by Dr. Kathy Seifert, senior lecturer and Director of undergraduate studies in the Department of Educational Psychology, College of Education & Human Development.
 Dr Seifert is a Morse Distinguished University Teaching Professor.

 Program Structure